The Ease of Self-Showings

 It’s a reasonable concern, but landlords experienced in self-showings are quick to point out all of the built-in safety features.
 Prospective renters are required to put in personal information to confirm they are who they say they are.
 A verification code is sent to the person’s cell phone via SMS text message, and that code is used to authenticate the person’s account.
 Some smart lockbox software companies also require prospects to submit their credit card information and then charge a $0.99 fee to ensure the credit card is valid.
 Credit card information is kept on file in case of any damage caused during the self-guided tour of a rental.

 Still not convinced self-showings are safe?
-Consider this: Waypoint Homes (now Starwood Waypoint), co-founded by the same co-founders as Mynd and an early pioneer in the single family rental space, relied on self-showings to rent thousands of units and reported only one security issue.
+Consider this: Waypoint Homes (now Starwood Waypoint), co-founded by the same co-founders as Mynd and an early pioneer in the single-family rental space, relied on self-showings to rent thousands of units and reported only one security issue.
 One.
 Single.
 Issue.
-Not a bad track track record in the grand scheme of things.
+Not a bad track record in the grand scheme of things.

 When the tour is complete, potential renters just pop the key back into the lockbox and go on their way.
 Piece of cake.

-The landlord or property manager then follows up to see how the tour went, whether the person has question whether the person has questions about the apartment or whether they’re interested in moving forward to sign a lease.
-They also check in to verify that they key was put back in the lockbox properly, making it readily available for future prospects.
+The landlord or property manager then follows up to see how the tour went, whether the person has questions about the apartment or whether they’re interested in moving forward to sign a lease.
+They also check in to verify that the key was put back in the lockbox properly, making it readily available for future prospects.

 In today’s day and age, renters are looking for instant gratification.
 That’s why they love self-showings.
 They can tour a unit quickly and easily.
 They can even tour a unit multiple times without feeling like a burden.
 If they like the unit the first time around, they can easily schedule a follow-up showing for their family, roommates or significant other.
 Maybe they even schedule a third or fourth tour to pop in and take some measurements when buying furniture.
 In the past, this would have been a huge time suck for listing agents.
 Nowadays, it’s no big deal.